princemaple/SublimeText-Theme-XDefault/README.md

 To configure Sublime Text to use the theme:

 * Open your User Settings Preferences file `Sublime Text X -> Preferences -> Settings - User` where X can be 2 or 3
-* Add (or update) your theme entry to be `"theme": "PrM.sublime-theme"`
+* Add (or update) your theme entry to be `"theme": "XDefault.sublime-theme"`

 ### Example User Settings

     {
-        "theme": "PrM.sublime-theme"
+        "theme": "XDefault.sublime-theme"
     }

 ## SublimeText 2 User!!
 Note!!

 ### To make it work in ST2
-*You have to run the python script `theme3to2.py` in the theme folder before you actually use the theme.
+*You have to run the python script [`theme3to2.py`](https://raw.github.com/princemaple/workspace/master/theme3to2.py) in the theme folder before you actually use the theme.
 There is slight difference between the themes for the 2 versions of ST. You will have to deleted theme3to2.py afterwards, otherwise ST will consider it as a plugin.*